WELCOME TO THE ACADEMY OF ST NICHOLAS CAREERS PAGE

 Miss Swarbrick is the Careers and Employability Manager for The Academy.
 As a fully qualified Careers Adviser, she ensures that students can access quality impartial guidance and support, working alongside other school staff, employers and local providers of training to ensure all students at The Academy leave with the skills and qualities that employers want.
 We will do our best to support all our students so they make the right decisions and are able to follow the right path to a great future.

 Miss Swarbrick is in school every week on Mondays Thursdays and Fridays and is based in room 1.02.
 If you would like careers advice and support, please speak to Miss Swarbrick.
 Alternatively, ask your form teacher to make you a careers appointment.
-You can contact Miss Swarbrick with any career related queries you may have by email or pop into room 1.02. email@example.com
+You can contact Miss Swarbrick with any career related queries you may have by telephone on 0151 230 2570 and ask for Miss Swarbrick or pop up to the Trust office on the 3rd floor to speak to her.

 Here at The Academy, we believe careers education, advice and guidance is a vital component of a young person’s learning and development.
 We want all our pupils to achieve their true potential, not just in school, but in the wider community and beyond when they eventually complete their time with us.